-Welcome 2013!
-As the new year rolls around, it's always a sure bet that there will be changes to the current tax law and 2013 is no different.
-From health savings accounts to retirement contributions here's a checklist of tax changes to help you plan the year ahead.
+Welcome 2014!
+As the new year rolls around, it's always a sure bet that there will be changes to the current tax law and 2014 is no different.
+From health savings accounts to retirement contributions and standard deductions, here's a checklist of tax changes to help you plan the year ahead.

 Alternative Minimum Tax (AMT)

-Exemption amounts for the AMT are now permanent and indexed for inflation and allow the use of nonrefundable personal credits against the AMT.
-Retroactive to January 1, 2012, exemption amounts are $50,600 (individuals) and $78,750 (married filing jointly).
-These amounts are indexed for inflation in 2013.
+Exemption amounts for the AMT, which was made permanent by the American Taxpayer Relief Act (ATRA) are indexed for inflation and allow the use of nonrefundable personal credits against the AMT.
+For 2014, the exemption amounts are $52,800 for individuals ($51,900 in 2013) and $82,100 for married couples filing jointly ($80,800 in 2013).

-For taxable years beginning in 2013, the amount that can be used to reduce the net unearned income reported on the child's return that is subject to the "kiddie tax," is $1,000 (up from $950 in 2012).
+For taxable years beginning in 2014, the amount that can be used to reduce the net unearned income reported on the child's return that is subject to the "kiddie tax," is $1,000 (same as 2013).
 The same $1,000 amount is used to determine whether a parent may elect to include a child's gross income in the parent's gross income and to calculate the "kiddie tax".
-For example, one of the requirements for the parental election is that a child's gross income for 2013 must be more than $1,000 but less than $10,000.
+For example, one of the requirements for the parental election is that a child's gross income for 2014 must be more than $1,000 but less than $10,000.

 Health Savings Accounts (HSAs)